General Questions regarding conducting research involving human subjects and the Human Subjects IRB.

 2. Is the terminology "human research participants" the same as "human subjects"?

-3. Who do I talk to if I'm not sure whether or not my project needs to be reviewed?
+3. Who do I talk to if I am not sure whether or not my project needs to be reviewed?

 4. Why do I need to submit a protocol for a project that in my own judgment meets the exemption criteria?

-Davidson College takes its human subjects research obligations seriously and has entrusted the IRB with responsibility for assuring that all projects comply with all the rules.
+DInvestigators may not self-determine that their own research qualifies for exemption from IRB review.
 Sometimes a project may appear at first glance to meet all exemption criteria when in fact a closer reading by experienced and uninvolved outsiders reveals that it does not.
+Investigators who believe their human subjects research should be “exempted” must submit an IRB Application for Exempt Research (DOC).

 5. What are the types of IRB review?